stain/s11.no/content/2022/phd/methods-included/index.md

 engineers connect their inputs and outputs so that the data flows through.
 An example of a complex workflow problem is metagenomic analysis, for which
-<a href="#fig:sample_workflow" data-reference-type="ref" data-reference="fig:sample_workflow">Figure 1</a>
+<a href="#fig:sample_workflow">Figure 1</a>
 illustrates a subset (a *sub-workflow*).

 In practice, many research and engineering groups use workflows of the kind described in Figure 1.
 However, as highlighted in a recently published “Technology Toolbox” article [15] published in the journal Nature, these groups typically lack the ability to share and collaborate across institutions and infrastructures without costly manual translation of their workflows.

 Using workflow techniques, especially with digital analysis processes, has become quite popular and does not look to be slowing down: one recently celebrated its [10,000th citation](https://galaxyproject.org/blog/2020-08-10k-pubs/); and [over 309 computational data analysis workflow systems](https://s.apache.org/existing-workflow-systems) are known.